How to Reheat Ribs (5 Tried and Tested Methods)

 2. Set the oven temperature to 230℉.

 3. Line a tray with aluminum foil and place the ribs on top.
-Add some sort of moisture (be it water, sauce, or juice) to keep the meat moist.
+Add moisture (water, sauce, or juice) to keep the meat moist.

 4. Cover it with another layer of foil to retain all the juices.